D-Shwagginz/wa-cr/README.md

 ### Apps

 wa-cr provides useful apps that will help you with using `WAD` data.<br>
+To access wa-cr's apps, just require `wa-cr/apps`
-Here is a full list of all of wa-cr's apps:
+Here is a full list of all modules inside `Apps`:

-- map-viewer/MapViewer
+- MapViewer

 ## Limitations